The “Well Kept” DIY Horse

 Lingfield courses aim to provide mainly for the individual social / leisure horse owner.
-Many such owners however, have progressed to running their own small DIY (‘Do It Yourself’) — yard.
-The small profit they earn from such ventures aims to help to cover the cost of keep for their own horse.
+Many such owners however, have progressed to running their own small DIY (‘Do It Yourself’) — yard (block of stables).
+The small profit these owners earn from such ventures, aims to help to cover the cost of keep for their own horse.

 The DIY yard system offers individual stables (and grazing time in shared fields).
 Each stable is hired out on a monthly basis by the yard owner/manager to individual horse owners.
 If the yard is based on a farm, hay and straw may be available on the premises – some yards have fixed arrangements with the farmer.
 Generally each owner buys in their own feed and bedding from wherever they prefer and is provided with storage facilities at the yard.
 The owners care for all their horse’s needs 24/7 without assistance.
 There are pros and cons to the various arrangements available.

-The clients (the livery horse owners) often have very limited knowledge of horse care so the yard owner or manager is sometimes called upon to assist and advise.
+The clients (the owners of the livery horse) often have very limited knowledge of horse care so the yard owner or manager is sometimes called upon to assist and advise.
 Sadly for the horses, sometimes the yard owner has limited knowledge themselves.
-However, to someone who has even less knowledge, that may not be apparent.
+However, to someone like the horse owner, who has even less knowledge, that may not be apparent.

 The aim of our courses therefore, is to provide both the horse owners and the yard owner with information on how to keep a horse should it be stabled for nearly 24 hours a day.
 Some courses cover equine first aid or rider confidence, schooling or equine behaviour – all of which come under management of the horse

-You may ask – Why do they keep them stabled for so long?
+You may ask – Why do some owners keep their horses stabled for so long?
 The leisure horse owning population in the UK is growing all the time (a sign that some segments of the population are doing well).
 The human population is also growing and along with that the cost of properties and land.

 For many stable/yard owners, the land they own is quite limited in size (basically it is too small, or too small for the amount of horses).
 This means in Winter especially (when our rainfall is high and the ground gets soft and soggy), the land gets churned up by the horses feet if they are turned out all day.
 The grass roots are killed and that means less grass next Summer – so yard owners have no alternative but to restrict the turnout time.